 Want to become a Christian?
 Does Jesus Loves You?
 Yes!
 Does Jesus want you?
 Of course, he died for you!
 Read below on salvation and how to be saved and the importance of being baptized in the name of the Lord Jesus Christ for the Remission of sins and receiving the gift of the Holy Ghost (Acts 2:38).
 I’m here for you and I will be praying for you, and for your deliverance and newfound freedom in Christ.

-We believe the Bible is the inspired Word of God, a revelation from God to man, the infallible rule of faith and conduct, and is superior to conscience and reason, but not contrary to reason (II Tim 3:15-17, I Peter 1:23-25, Hebrews 4:12).
+The Bible is the inspired Word of God, a revelation from God to man, the infallible rule of faith and conduct, and is superior to conscience and reason, but not contrary to reason (II Tim 3:15-17, I Peter 1:23-25, Hebrews 4:12).
 It gives us the true history of the creation of heave, earth, and humanity and containing a correct prophecy of the ages to come regarding heaven, earth, and the destiny of humanity.
 Moreover, there is no salvation outside of what is taught in its pages.

 Jesus Christ is the Son of God.
 He is equal to the Father.
 Jesus lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all men by dying on a cross.
 He arose from the dead after three days to demonstrate His power over sin and death.
 He ascended to Heaven’s glory and will return to earth to reign as King of Kings, and Lord of Lords.
 Matthew 1:22-23; Isaiah 9:6; John 1:1-5, 14:10-30; Hebrews 4:14-15; I Corinthians 15:3-4; Romans 1:3-4; Acts 1:9-11; 1 Timothy 6:14-15; Titus 2:13